williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/tokens/refreshing-tokens.md

 ## Setting Up Your Application

-Refresh tokens are available for a subset of Okta OAuth 2.0 Client Applications, specifically `web` or `native` applications.
-For more about creating an OAuth 2.0 application see [Using the App Integration Wizard](https://help.okta.com/en/prev/Content/Topics/Apps/Apps_App_Integration_Wizard.htm).
+Refresh tokens are available for a subset of Okta OAuth 2.0 Client Applications, specifically web or native applications.
+For more about creating an OAuth 2.0 application see [Implementing Authentication](/authentication-guide/implementing-authentication/).

 Once you have an application, you need to make sure that the "Allowed grant types" include "Refresh Token".

 ## How to Get a Refresh Token

 To get a refresh token, you send a request to your Okta Authorization Server.

 ### Get a Refresh Token with the Code Flow